123AGustien/Sexton-protocol-/README.md

 This file publicly records the organizations, individuals, and governments who were formally informed or exposed to the Sextant Protocol — so no one can claim ignorance or originality without consequence.

-Create a new file named:

-Notified_Parties_List.md

-Then paste the following:

----

-✍️ COPY & PASTE INTO Notified_Parties_List.md

 # 📜 Record of Notified Parties
 ## Sextant Protocol – Public Notification Log